Visualieyes/ADT/README.md

-Cleaner storage method than individual repositories for each ADT
+This is a cleaner storage method than making individual repositories to store each ADT

-Repository for all ADT's built:
+These are ADTs I built and coded for my data structures & algorithms class

+Abstract Data Types (ADTs):

 - List: dynamic, resizable array
-- Integer Vector:
+- Integer Vector: list implementation
-- Linked-List: singly linked-list with a dummy-head node
+- Linked-List: singly linked-list with a dummy-head node, and without dummy node
-- Stack: Coming Soon!
+- Stack: linked-list implemntation
 - Binary Search Tree: Stack implementation